LED-backlit LCD: Mini LED

 Mini LED displays are LED-backlit LCDs that use thousands of miniature light-emitting diodes as the backlight source, enabling hundreds to thousands of full-array local dimming (FALD) zones.
 This offers improved contrast and deeper blacks compared with conventional LED-backlit LCDs.

 Compared with OLED displays, Mini-LED LCDs can achieve higher sustained brightness and avoid burn-in, although they may still display slight blooming around bright highlights due to limited zone granularity.

 The technology was first commercialized in high end televisions in 2019, notably by TCL Technology, followed by other manufacturers including Samsung and LG.
-It has since been used in tablets and laptops: for example, the Apple 12.9-inch iPad Pro (2021) featured a “Liquid Retina XDR” Mini-LED panel with over 10,000 LEDs divided into 2,596 dimming zones.
+It has since been used in tablets and laptops: for example, the Apple 12.9-inch iPad Pro (2021) featured a “Liquid Retina XDR” Mini-LED panel with over 10,000 LEDs divided into 2,596 dimming zones, and LG's UltraGear evo GM9 (2026), branded "Hyper Mini LED," paired a 27-inch 5K panel with 9,216 LEDs across 2,304 dimming zones at up to 1,250 nits peak brightness.

 Despite these advantages, Mini-LED displays remain more complex and expensive to manufacture than traditional LCDs, and uniform illumination across thousands of backlight segments presents ongoing manufacturing challenges.

+RGB LED

+Unlike conventional white or blue LED backlights, RGB backlights generate spectrally purer light with narrow band red, green, and blue spectrum, allowing the LCD to produce a wider color gamut and more accurate colors.
+This technology allows LCDs to provide increased brightness and color performance with various advanced LED technology.

+TVs using an Micro RGB backlight have been released by Samsung and LG, whereas Hisense employs a larger variant called RGB Mini-LED.
+At CES 2026, TVs and computer monitors using RGB Mini-LED backlights were announced by LG, TCL, Hisense, and HKC.

+LG uses Micro RGB technology in its pure RGB spectrum LCD televisions.
+The display received Triple 100% Color Certification from Intertak for its color accuracy standards.
+The system includes an alpha AI processor that runs image control algorithms to manage color and picture quality.

+Despite the name, RGB Mini-LED and "Micro RGB" are not a self-emissive display technologies like MicroLED.
+These displays still rely on liquid crystal layers and do not offer pixel-level light control, as the light is modulated through the LCD matrix rather than emitted directly from each pixel.